-1. Full name of owner(s) and address of land to which this application applies:

-2. Full mailing address and telephone number of owner(s) of land to which this application applies or full name, mailing address and telephone number of the applicant if different from above.

-3. Location of Property: Map Section Parcel

-4. Zoning District(s) (Including all overlay districts)

-5. Describe briefly the development for which Site Plan Approval is sought:

-6. Describe briefly the uses or activities for which site plan approval is sought:
+1. Full name of owner(s) and address of land to which this application applies: 2.
+Full mailing address and telephone number of owner(s) of land to which this application applies or full name, mailing address and telephone number of the applicant i different from above.
+3. Location of Property: Map Section Parcel 4.
+Zoning District(s) (Including all overlay districts) 4.
+Zonnig District(s) (including all overlay districts) 5.
+Describe briefly the development for which Site Plan Approval is sought: 6.
+Describe briefly the uses or activities for which site plan approval is sought: